Claus1/unigui/README.md

 By default Table has toolbar with search field and icon action buttons.
 It is possible to hide it if set tools = False to the Table constructor.

 By default Table has paginator.
-It is possible to hide it set 'paginator = false' table parameter.
+It is possible to hide it by seting 'paginator = false' table parameter.

-If the selected row is not on the currently visible page then setting 'show = True' table parameter causes Unigui will make visible the page with selected row.
+If the selected row is not on the currently visible page then setting 'show = True' table parameter causes Unigui to switch to the page with the selected row.

 ### Table handlers. ###
 complete, modify and update have the same format as the others elements, but value is consisted from the cell value and its position in the table.